nebkat/esp32-websocket/README.md

   * `msg`: the entire incoming request message to join the server.
 Necessary for the handshake.
   * `len`: the length of `msg`.
   * `url`: the NULL-terminated url.
 Used to keep track of clients, not required.
   * `callback`: the callback that is used to run WebSocket events.
-This must be with parameters(uint8_t num,WEBSOCKET_TYPE_t type,char* msg,uint64_t len) where "num" is the client number, "type" is the event type, "msg" is the incoming message, and "len" is the message length.
+This must be with parameters(uint8_t num,websocket_type_t type,char* msg,uint64_t len) where "num" is the client number, "type" is the event type, "msg" is the incoming message, and "len" is the message length.
 The callback itself is optional.

 *Returns*
   * -2: not enough information in `msg` to perform handshake.